Federal Europe: Post-World War II

-Churchill's was a more cautious approach ("the unionist position") to European integration than was the continental approach that was known as "the federalist position".
-The Federalists advocated full integration with a constitution, while the Unionist United Europe Movement advocated a consultative body; the Federalists prevailed at the Congress of Europe.
-The primary accomplishment of the Congress of Europe was the European Court of Human Rights, which predates the European Union.
+Churchill's was a more cautious approach to European integration, avoiding the word "federal".
+It was sometimes described as "Unionist".
+A United Europe Movement advocated inter-governmental arrangements while the Federalists focused on the importance of establishing a European parliamentary assembly.
+Following the 1948 Congress of Europe in The Hague, the Council of Europe was established, with an intergovernmental Committee of Ministers, a consultative parliamentary assembly composed of delegates from national parliaments, and a European Court of Human Rights.
+It was the first pan-European organisation, predating the European Union.

 In the 1947 essay "Toward European Unity", English writer George Orwell called for the establishment of a Federal Europe under a system of democratic socialism, which he believed could act as a geopolitical counterweight to both the capitalist United States and the communist Soviet Union.

 The Union Movement was a British party founded by Oswald Mosley after the dissolution of his British Union of Fascists.
 Mosley first presented his idea of "Europe a Nation" in his book The Alternative in 1947.
 He argued that the traditional vision of nationalism that had been followed by the various shades of pre-war fascism had been too narrow in scope and that the post-war era required a new paradigm in which Europe would come together as a single state.
 In October 1948 when Mosley called for elections to a European Assembly as the first step towards his vision.
 Nation Europa was a German magazine inspired by Mosley's ideas, founded in 1951 by former SS commander Arthur Ehrhardt and Herbert Boehme with the support of Carl-Ehrenfried Carlberg.
 Mosley would establish the National Party of Europe and his journal called The European.

 By the 1950s and 1960s, Europe saw the emergence of two different projects, the European Free Trade Association and the much more political European Economic Community.

 Early 21st century

 Individuals such as the former German Foreign Minister Joschka Fischer have said (in 2000) that he believes that in the end, the EU must become a single federation, with its political leader chosen by direct elections among all of its citizens.
 However, claims that the then-proposed Treaty of Nice aimed to create a "European superstate" were rejected by former United Kingdom European Commissioner Chris Patten and by many member-state governments.
-(As of 2023, the post "President of the European Union" does not exist, nor are there any plans that it should do so.)
+(As of 2023, the post "President of the European Union" does not exist, nor are there any plans of implementation.)